bsccf/Uni-notes/Mechanics structures and materials/Statics 1/10 a,b,c Macaulays method/differentiation and integration of a step function.md

 >> $x=$ A variable
 >> $k,a,b =$ Constants

-As you can see differentiation and integration work the same, make sure never to expand these
+As you can see differentiation and integration work the same, make sure never to expand these though.